 - 1 large egg yolk (at room temperature)

-- 1 Tbsp matcha (for regular flavor, replace matcha with 1 Tbsp lemon juice)
+- 1 Tbsp matcha (to make a classic version without matcha, substitute with 1 Tbsp lemon juice instead)

-- 4 tsp cake flour (you can use all-purpose flour; use rice flour for gluten-free)
+- 4 tsp cake flour (or use all-purpose flour; use rice flour for gluten-free)

-- 2 tsp cornstarch (you can substitute with flour)
+- 2 tsp cornstarch (or use all-purpose flour)

 - Gather all the ingredients.